ignasgr/sudoku-image-solver/README.md

 A sudoku puzzle can be treated as an optimization problem and solved through integer programming.
 As such, the decision variables, constraints, and the objective function must be defined.

 In this formulation, there are 729 binary (0 or 1) decision variables.
-These variables essentially form a cube: a 9x9 grid that's 9 layers deep.
-The first two dimensions represent any particular sudoku cell, while the layers represent the values that the cell can take on.
-More precisely, the index of the layer that contains a 1 is equal to the value in that cell.
-For example, if a cell contains a 3, then the third layer will contain a 1 and with every other layer will contain a 0.
+These variables form a cube: a 9x9 grid that's 9 layers deep.
+The first two dimensions are used to represent any particular sudoku cell, while the layers represent the values that a cell can take on.
+More precisely, the value in the cell is equal to the index of the layer that contains a 1.
+For example, if a cell contains a 3, then the third layer will contain a 1 and every other layer will contain a 0.

 <br/>
 <p align="middle">